 This brief review is based on my week-long experience with the UPS Tower, which is now available.
 If you opt for the UPS-2U, slated to be available later this month, expect a similar experience.
 Besides their form factors and power capacities, the two are practically the same.

-Here’s the bottom line: The UPS Tower is an excellent battery backup, worth its $159 price tag for anyone needing those extra precious minutes for the system to shut down properly in the event of a power outage.
-For those with a UniFi network in need of such a solution, it’s a must-have.
+Here’s the bottom line: The UPS Tower is an excellent battery backup, worth its $159 price tag for anyone needing those extra precious minutes for a few critical devices to shut down properly in the event of a power outage.
+For those with a home-grade UniFi network in need of such a solution, it’s a must-have.

 Ubiquiti UniFi UPS Tower: An Ethernet-managed smart UPS